- Perfect for beginners

 Chinese Elm (Ulmus parvifolia) Bonsai Tree Care Summary

 The Chinese Elm is an easy bonsai to care for.
-It is not overly fussy about positioning but prefers a position with good natural daylight but out of direct sunlight, especially during the hottest summer months.
+It is not overly fussy about positioning.
+However, it prefers a position with good natural daylight but out of direct sunlight, especially during the hottest summer months.
 We recommend a position away from radiators if possible.
-A window sill would be great but avoid south facing window-sills in mid summer.
+A window sill would be great but avoid south facing window-sills in mid summer

 Watering is an important part of growing bonsai trees, an indoor bonsai is dependent upon us to check it regularly to ensure it does not dry out.
 Please check the soil daily whilst you are learning.
 To touch the soil surface, if the soil is wet or damp then your bonsai does not require water.
 When the soil is barely damp to the touch please soak the soil.
 Please view our video for help.